saiteja-madha/discord-js-bot/README.md

 ## Usage

-- Update the `.env` file with your bot token, mongoURI and other secrets
+- Rename `.env.example` to `.env` adn update it with your bot token, mongoURI and other secrets
 - Optionally edit `config.json`
 - Open terminal and run `node .` to start the bot